Sharon Shalom

 Sharon (Zewde) Shalom (שרון שלום; born 1973) is an Israeli rabbi, lecturer and Jewish author.
 He is a rav of one of the Tzohar "open communities" in Kiryat Gat.
 He was born Zaude Tesfay in a Jewish community in the North of Ethiopia.
 He works as a rabbi in the Merkaz Shapira Or Meofir special program for Ethiopian emigrants.
 He lectures in Jewish ritual and tradition at Ono Academic College in Israel, and wrote From Sinai to Ethiopia: the Halachic World and Ethiopian Jewish Thought.

 Early life

 Sharon Shalom was born in 1973 in Ethiopia and grew up in a small Jewish village located in the North of Ethiopia.
 Twenty Jewish families lived together separately from the Christian population surrounding them.

 He listened to his grandfather that God would one day rejoin Jews around the world.
-This biblical promise led him and a friend to leave the village to move to Jerusalem at age seven.
+This biblical promise led him and a friend to leave the village to set off for Jerusalem at age seven.
 They got lost and returned home.

 Jerusalem

 When the Ethiopian Civil War erupted he found another opportunity to move to Jerusalem.
-Israel's parliament passed a law committing Israel to give receive Jews of Ethiopia.
+Israel's parliament passed a law committing Israel to take in Jews of Ethiopia.

 When he was eight his mother sent him to join a group of Jewish refugees leaving for Israel.

-One year after arriving in Israel Shalom was misinformed that his family had died in Ethiopia.
-However two years later they arrived in Israel.
+One year after arriving in Israel, Shalom was misinformed that his family had died in Ethiopia.
+Two years later, his parents arrived in Israel.